Travel Safeguards: How to Stop Your Valuables Going Missing on the Road

 • Costs linked to replacing a passport

-• Trip disruption caused by theft
+• Trip disruption caused by theft or loss

 We still try to prevent problems, but insurance means we’re not stuck with the full bill if the worst happens.